On April 2, 2011, in Wankhede Stadium, Mumbai – India, was chasing down a total of 274 against Sri Lanka in the world cup final.

 It worried many cricket fans as to why he is getting out to bat early when he should come down after a few more wickets are gone – so that there is a chance of him saving the country.

 Dhoni was not affected by the performance of his last few matches.
 And he’s not worried about the future as well.
-What he was focused on that day was to get down and give his best.
+That day, he was focused on getting down and giving his best.
 He goes with the attitude of “Each and every match counts.”

 They fail to understand the probabilistic nature of trading – looking to earn a profit over a series of trades.
 Let’s find out how to overcome this shortcoming and end up as a winning trader.